clandrew/Spritesheet2Gif/README.md

 ## Build
 The code is organized as a Visual Studio 2019 solution.
 The solution consists of two projects.
-* Spritesheet2Gif - This is a .NET exe, written in C#.
+* Spritesheet2Gif - This is a .NET exe, a Windows Forms program written in C#.
 It's responsible for the UI.
 * Native - This is a DLL written in C++.
 It's responsible for image encoding and decoding using WIC.